 Try Mizon's Good Night White Hydrating Mask which has been formulated to work hard while you catch your beauty sleep.
 It replenishes and brightens your skin, so that you wake looking ‘plumped up’ and luminous. it is packed full of hyaluronic acid which attracts and retains up to 1000 times its molecular weight in water, glycerin which delivers deep skin conditioning benefits and niacinamide which inhibits melanin synthesis, to reduce the appearance of existing sunspots and prevent the development of new ones.
 Or if you fancy making your own homemade hydrating mask, make sure that you use natural moisturising ingredients like honey, avocado, yogurt, olive and jojoba oils, almond oil, bananas, and aloe.
 Mix what you like together to create a cream or paste, and leave on skin for 10-30 minutes for lasting hydration.

 Do you have other tips for pampering winter skin?
-Please share them with my readers.
+Please share them with me.

 Welcome to your guide to beautiful skin.
 I'm a cruelty free hair and makeup artist, skin expert, nutritional therapist and advocate for gorgeous glowing skin !